froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 Drupal
 : The Content Management System that powers the distribution.
 [Drupal](https://www.drupal.org/).

+EGYM
+: A service provider offering cloud-connected equipment and services to YMCAs.
+See [EGYM](https://egym.com/us).

 Five Jars
 : A partner agency that works on the distribution and provides services directly to YMCAs.
 Also "5J".
 [Five Jars](https://fivejars.com/).